 Musicians have had great success in producing original scores for a production.
 From the award-winning Kinky Boots score written by Cyndi Lauper to the incredible musical theatre feats of Elton John, the West End and Broadway have been home to many shows where famous musicians have been an integral part of creating the soundtrack.
-To celebrate the UK premiere of Hadestown at the National Theatre, we take a look at some of the best musicals with music and lyrics written by performers typically found in the music charts.
+We take a look at some of the best musicals with music and lyrics written by performers typically found in the music charts.

 Blending folk music with New Orleans jazz, Hadestown brings the ancient Greeks to the West End in a production unlike any other.
 The musical was brought to life by Anais Mitchell, an American singer-songwriter who has released six albums.
 Her most successful album is “Hadestown”, a concept album released in 2010.
 Taking the Ancient Greek myth of Orpheus and Eurydice, Mitchell gave the story a musical spin and the album reached number nine in the US folk charts.
 The album was then workshopped into a musical, with the first performances in May 2016.
 The show received its official world premiere in Edmonton, Canada before opening at the National Theatre in November 2018.
 Hadestown is set to open on Broadway in spring 2019.

 Cyndi Lauper was the first female to win the Tony Award for best original score with Kinky Boots.
 The musical follows the story of Charlie Price, a shoe factory owner who is losing customers.
 When a drag queen Lola enters the scene, the factory begins to produce “kinky boots” and Charlie and Lola form an unlikely friendship in a world of high heels.
 The production has rock influences throughout the score, with songs including “Everybody Say Yeah” and “Soul of a Man” entertained West End audiences for the final time in January 2019.